wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Map(f func(int, T) T) (out Collection[T])` [#](collection.go#L282)
 * `collection.go:282:288` [#](collection.go#L282-L288)

-Map method creates to a new collection by using callback invocation resulton each array item.
-On each iteration f is invoked with arguments: index andcurrent item.
+Map method creates to a new collection by using callback invocation result on each array item.
+On each iteration f is invoked with arguments: index and current item.
 It should return the new collection. ( Chainable )

 ```go
 package main